‘Hotel Rwanda’ hero admits backing rebels, denies violence

 Rusesabagina, a Belgian citizen and U.S. permanent resident who has been a prominent critic of President Paul Kagame, is charged with 13 offenses that also include financing terrorism, complicity in murder, recruiting child soldiers, and forming a rebel group.
 If convicted, he faces a maximum of 25 years in prison.
 It’s not clear when his trial will begin.

-Rusesabagina, 66, has lived outside Rwanda since 1996 but suddenly on Aug.
-31, he appeared in the East African country in handcuffs.
+Rusesabagina, 66, has lived outside Rwanda since 1996 but on Aug.
+31, he suddenly appeared in the East African country in handcuffs.

 Earlier this month, he described how he disappeared while visiting Dubai and then turned up days later in Rwanda, a country his family says he’d never return to voluntarily.
 Speaking to The New York Times with Rwandan authorities present, he said he thought the private plane he boarded in Dubai was going to Bujumbura, Burundi, where he had planned to speak to churches at a pastor’s invitation.